About

 Finding the right mix of the below elements can make an organization thrive.

-Diversity & Inclusion Generally speaking, I recognize, respect, and value differences.
-Especially, I don’t really understand why I shouldn’t do that, but wait… that’s a different discussion.
-I am always trying to include any given part of the team so that magic happens.
+Diversity & Inclusion I inherently recognize, respect, and value differences.
+I don’t really understand why I shouldn’t do that, but wait… that’s a different discussion.
+Inclusion is my standard practice, as it brings out the team’s full potential, fostering innovation and collaboration.

-Ownership & Craftmanship I thurst for carefully made works built by responsible contributors or teams.
-I feel like those works are made with love and respect for their users.
-Love, respect and responsibility creates the foundation for shared value.
+Ownership & Craftmanship I have a strong thirst for meticulously crafted work created by responsible individuals or teams.
+These works convey a sense of care, respect, and consideration for their users.
+Love, respect, and responsibility form the basis for shared value.

 🪁In my free time

 I enjoy playing semi-professional basketball, hiking, and being a traveler, not a tourist.
-I feel lucky for traveling before the Google Maps era, using analog maps to find my way around road trips throughout European countries.
-Lately, my free time has been eliminated so that I spend time with my baby daughter.
-She is lovely!
+I feel quite lucky for traveling before the Google Maps era, using analog ones to find my way around road trips.